srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn who is wearing cool/beautiful thuLasi on his shoulders, chest, head and lotus feet, being the master, having none comparable to him even in a single aspect, having a abundantly radiant shining divine form approached me ever, being inseparable, entered into my tongue.
+emperumAn who is wearing cool/beautiful thuLasi on his divine shoulders, divine chest, divine head and divine lotus feet, being the master, having none comparable to him even in a single aspect, having an abundantly radiant resplendent divine form, approached me forever, being inseparable from me and entered my tongue.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam